In this article I’ll first outline the budget considerations for a backpacking trip.

-Research and planning are the key to getting the best prices when travelling… there will always be someone making a living from ripping off toursits, from Jamaican taxi drivers to the “art student” scams in Beijing, if you turn up NOT knowing your stuff you are a prime target.
+Research and planning are also the key to getting the best prices when travelling.
+There will always be someone making a living from ripping off tourists, from Indian taxi drivers to the “art student” scams in Beijing.
+If you turn up NOT knowing your stuff you are a prime target.

 Even organising a relatively short trip of 2-3 weeks can involve a lot of planning and research.
 Some people opt to spend money, rather than time, to get their trip sorted.
-If you are a Five Dollar Traveller then its all about doing it yourself – Maximum adventure, minimum budget.
+If you are a budget traveller then its all about doing it yourself – Maximum adventure, minimum budget.

-Budget Info: Every country has differing prices, from the under $5 double rooms in SE Asia to paying $40+ for a dorm bed in a major western city.
+Budget Info: Every country has differing prices.
+From $5 double rooms in SE Asia to paying $40+ for a dorm bed in a major western city.
 Couchsurfing is, of course, free everywhere and is relatively safe (safer than you’d think if you have never tried it), but don’t assume that you’ll be able to Couchsurf every night.
-To find out specific prices take a look on sites like Hostelbookers.com or HostelWorld at the budget accommodation options for your destination – its by no means an exhaustive list, but its a start and its a better guide to budget prices than a site like Agoda where super budget local guesthouses will not be featured at all.
+That’s why we mainly Housesit and then use couchsurfing or AirBnB when we can’t.

 The Cheap: Food Courts